futuraprime/bach-canons/raw.md

 These transformations are somewhat harder to see, but still follow the same patterns as before.

 Canons are constructed by simple, clear rules, but they embody great complexity.
-Bach, and many of his contemporaries, felt their intricate construction reflected the divine harmonies of the universe.
+Bach, and many of his contemporaries, felt their intricate construction reflected the divine harmonies of the universe, and it’s still possible today to appreciate their logical and mathematical charms.

 —
 Sources